rails/weblog/_posts/2018-01-30-Rails-5-2-RC1-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 Thanks again to everyone who continue to pour their love and support into Ruby on Rails!

-## Recap of the highlights of Rails 5.2 from the beta announncement
+## Recap of the highlights of Rails 5.2 from the beta announcement

 It’s been too hard to deal with file uploads in Rails for too long.
 Sure, there’s been a lot of fine plugins available, but it was overdue that we incorporated something right into the framework.
 So now we have!